Team-Spoofemon/finding-joy/game/assets/story/scene3.md

 *stage:* JOY turns to WOE

 JOY
 Oh, here we go.
-It's the tech IDOLA...
+It's the tech SID...

 *stage:* JOY turns to the right.
-IDOLA enters from the right.
+SID enters from the right.

-IDOLA
+SID
 If you're looking for character, look no further!

 JOY
-Very funny, IDOLA.
+Very funny, SID.

-IDOLA
+SID
 Hey, your words, JOY!

 *stage:* JOY turns to the left.

-IDOLA
+SID
 There's this great coffee place next door!
 Let's check it out!

 JOY
 ...

-IDOLA
+SID
 Well?

 *stage:* JOY is fearful.